tuccitj/pogenerator/README.md

     docker build -t pogenerator:latest .

 2.)
 Starting the Container
     With an image already created, you can now run the container version of the application.
-This is done with the docker run command, which usually takes a large number of arguments.
-I'm going to start by showing you a basic example:

     docker run --name pogenerator -d -p 8000:5000 --rm pogenerator:latest